Best Things to Do in Cork

 Spike Island is on an old prison located off the coast of Cork.
 There are tours available to the island.
 Spike Island prison used to be the largest prison in the world way back in the 1850s.

-You can take a night tour to the island and day tours are very interesting.
+You can take a night tour to the island, theses tours are very interesting.
 The famous island has been home to a 7th-century monastery and an old fort called Fort Mitchel.

 The island used to house 2300 prisoners.
 It s a cool attraction to visit, just another one to check out while visiting Cork.